+HOW COULD GENE EDITING BE USED IN PRIMARY INDUSTRIES?
 Gene editing techniques have been recently developed that enable more targeted and precise genetic changes than have ever been possible before in crop and livestock breeding.
 This now allows for continuous improvement of crops and livestock without introducing deleterious versions of genes from crossing and recombination, nor requiring time-consuming plant and animal breeding to restore the original desired genetic background.
 In a plant breeding context, gene editing can rapidly generate improved plant varieties with no trace of foreign DNA.
 Earlier DNA modifications via gene transfer techniques pioneered in the 1970s have resulted in a range of genetically modified (GM) crops grown by 24 countries worldwide, covering 10% of the world's arable land.
-Half of New Zealand's domestic food supply in 2013 was imported and food ingredients derived from 88 lines of genetically modified canola, corn, potato, rice, soybean, sugar beet and lucerne (alfalfa) which have been approved for use in Australia and New Zealand.
-These GM food lines are not currently grown in New Zealand and none have been derived from gene editing to date.
+Half of New Zealand's domestic food supply in 2013 was imported and food ingredients derived from 88 lines of genetically modified lines of canola, corn, potato, rice, soybean, sugar beet and lucerne (alfalfa) are approved for use in Australia and New Zealand.
+These GM food lines are not currently grown in New Zealand and none have been derived from gene editing technologies to date.
 There are no GM plants currently grown out of containment in New Zealand.
-Reducing environmental impact SCENARIO ONE
+SCENARIO ONE REDUCING ENVIRONMENTAL IMPACT SPECIES Douglas fir trees PROBLEM Wilding trees (trees growing outside tree plantations)